On the uniqueness of quasi-stationary distributions for population models with spatial structure: Uniqueness of QSD for branching random walks

 For a configuration $\eta \in \Delta^d$, define $\operatorname{diam}(\eta)=\operatorname{diam}(\{x \in \mathbb{Z}^d; \eta(x)\ge1\})$.
 This is constant in each equivalence class, so we can define $\operatorname{diam}(\langle \eta \rangle):=\operatorname{diam}(\eta)$.

-\begin{proof}[Proof of Theorem \ref{thm_uniqueQSD_BRW}] A particle $Y$ is said to be a \emph{descendant} of a particle $X$ if there are particles $X=X_0, X_1, \dots, X_k=Y$ such that $X_j$ is a child of $X_{j-1}$ for $1 \le j \le k$.
+A particle $Y$ is said to be a \emph{descendant} of a particle $X$ if there are particles $X=X_0, X_1, \dots, X_k=Y$ such that $X_j$ is a child of $X_{j-1}$ for $1 \le j \le k$.
 By convention, we always say that a particle is a descendant of itself.
+Define, for a particle $X$, $\mathcal{D}_t^{X}$ to be the restriction of the process $\eta$ to the descendants of particle $X$ at time $t$; that is, $\mathcal{D}_t^{X}(x)$ is the number of particles at time $t$ on site $x$ that are descendants of $X$.
 Denote, for each $t>0$, as $\tilde{\mathcal{O}}_t$ the event in which there is exactly one individual at time $0$ with alive descendants at time $t$.